sidney-eliot/3d-artists-handbook/content/glossary.md

 ### DLSS and FSR
 - DLSS stands for Deep learning super sampling (Nvidia GPUs)
 - FSR stand for FidelityFX Super Resolution (AMD GPUs)
-- It is a image upscaling technology.
+- It is an image upscaling technology.
 Using deep learning to upscale lower-resolution images

 ---